dkhan42/aPBE0/README.md

 # aPBE0
+CCSD(T) training data for the 1169 amons used to generate training labels is available in the `cc_train_data.npz` file.

+Chemical symbols, coordinates, atomization energies (in Hartree) for each molecule are available in the `elements`, `coordinates`, `energies` arrays respectively in the same order.
-ML model for predicting the optimal exact exachange ratio to be used in the PBE0 functional

-Python libraries required :
+ML model for predicting the optimal exact exachange ratio to be used in the PBE0 functional Python libraries required :
 * Numpy
 * Numba